Wondering what glass table top price range to expect when you purchase a custom glass for your table?

 As a general rule, with float glass that is sitting directly on an existing table, you probably don’t need to use toughened glass.
 Quality standard glass isn’t going to break or crack from normal wear and tear, even with a well-used family dining room table.

-If your glass is being set over top of a centred base or needs to be balanced atop a unique table shape, it’s safer to use a stronger piece of glass in case the table top is ever knocked off balance and falls.
-This still isn’t likely as a glass table top is a heavy, durable material but using toughened glass can be a smart precautionary measure.
+If your glass is being set over top of a central base or needs to be balanced atop a unique table shape, it’s safer to use a stronger piece of glass in case the table top is ever knocked off balance and falls.
+This still isn’t likely as a table is a heavy, durable material but using toughened glass can be a smart precautionary measure.
 It will also give you peace of mind.